7RU7H/Archive/Tools/Mimikatz/Golden-Tickets.md

-Golden tickets are forget Ticket Granting Tickets (TGTs) as part of Kerberos, see [[Active-Directory-Kerberos-Authenication-Defined]] and it one of many techniques of [[Attacking-Kerberos]].
+Golden tickets are forged Ticket Granting Tickets (TGTs) as part of Kerberos, see [[Active-Directory-Kerberos-Authenication-Defined]] and it one of many techniques of [[Attacking-Kerberos]].
 It is a ticket that grants any ticket, which requires KRBTGT accounts password hash, maybe try [[Mimikatz-Cheatsheet]].
 This article is notes on the subject of Golden Tickets:

 Requirement:
-- KRBTGT account's password hash,
+- KRBTGT account's password hash
 - domain name, domain SID, and user ID of account to be impersonated

 - With KRBTGT user hash - we don't need the password hash of the account we want to impersonate, ince it was signed by the KRBTGT hash, this verification passes and the TGT is declared valid no matter its contents.